 The weight of the foundation below grade may be neglected in dead load computations.
 The above recommended bearing capacities should be considered allowable maximums for dead plus design live loads.
-The allowable bearing may be increased by a factor of 1.33 for resistance to wind loads and/or temporary eccentric loading.
+The allowable soil bearing for foundation toe pressures may be increased by a factor of 1.33 for resistance to temporary lateral loads and/or eccentric loading.

 Building foundations to be constructed in close proximity to retention basins (within 5 feet) should be embedded 1.0 feet deeper than the stated depths in the preceding bearing capacity tables.

 Shallow foundations that are adjacent to lower foundation areas must be stepped down so that their base is below the lower backfill materials, and below a line projected upward from the nearest lower foundation edge at a 45-degree angle.
 It is recommended that continuous footings and stem walls are reinforced and bearing walls be constructed with frequent joints to better distribute stresses in the event of localized settlements.
 Similarly, all masonry walls should be provided with both vertical and horizontal reinforcement.
 It is recommended that the footing excavations be inspected to ensure that they are free of loose soil which may have blown or sloughed into the excavations.
 It will also be necessary for the geotechnical engineer to verify that the footing embedment depths and bearing stratum adhere to the recommendations presented above.

-Foundation stepping will be required to prevent any transitional foundation from bearing on fill or retaining wall backfill soil.
-Specifically, this refers to a footing that will transition from the retaining wall level to the house level.
-At all times, footings installed throughout the step must bear on native undisturbed soil, as outlined in Surface to Retaining Wall

-Level Footing Transitions, Option A (Included in Section IV).
-If footings must bear on or in retaining wall backfill, the recommendations included in Surface to Retaining Wall Level Footing Transitions, Options B and C, must be followed.
-Note: retaining wall backfill is not considered engineered fill.
-Furthermore, the recommendations in Section IV are preliminary and must be reviewed and finalized by the project structural engineer.
+Foundation stepping will be required to prevent any transitional foundation from bearing on fill or retaining and basement wall backfill soil.
+Specifically, this refers to a footing that will transition from the retaining/basement wall level to the house level.
+At all times, footings installed throughout the step must bear on native undisturbed soil, as outlined in Surface to Retaining/Basement Wall Level Footing Transitions, Option A (Included in Section IV).
+If footings must bear on or in retaining/basement wall backfill, the recommendations included in Surface to Retaining Wall Level Footing Transitions, Options B and C, must be followed.
+Note: Retaining/basement wall backfill is not considered engineered fill.
+Furthermore, the recommendations in Section IV are to be verified by the project structural engineer.